jas172/InductionProgram-/README.md

 ## Day 3
 #### 9:00 to 11:00
-* Expert Lecture by Dr. Jaswinder Singh (Incharge – IAPT) – Auditorium
+##### Lecture by Dr. Jaswinder Singh
+* He explained to us what mathematics and physics are, and what role God plays in them.
+He talked to us about vibrations and made a sincere effort to connect us with God.
+He also taught us an important principle to stay focused in our work.

 #### 11:00 to 1:00
-* Expert Lecture by Dr. Priya Darshni Madam on "Universal Human Values" – Auditorium
+* Expert Lecture by Dr. Priya Darshni Madam on "Universal Human Values"